-- 1. Review the information in Before you install, and perform the steps in Preinstallation tasks. - 2.
+- 1. Review the information in Before you install and complete the pre-installation tasks. - 2.
 (Optional) In environments where a user isn't defined in the Apache or IBM HTTP server configuration file httpd.conf, set the following environment variables in your command line session to change ownership of created directories.

-The following examples change ownership to the user user:
+The following examples change ownership to the user user :